lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 can be envisioned, it may be worthwhile to have some succinct terminology for different classes of constrained devices.

-Before we get to that, let's first distinguish two big rough groups of devices based on their CPU capabilities:
+The following distinguishes two big rough groups of devices based on their CPU capabilities:

 * Microcontroller-class devices (e.g., called "M-Profile" by ARM).
-  These often (but not always) include RAM and code storage on chip and would struggle to support more powerful general-purpose operating systems, e.g., they do not have an MMU (memory management unit).
+  These often (but not always) include RAM and code storage on chip and would struggle to support more powerful general-purpose operating systems, e.g., they do not have an Memory Management Unit (MMU).
 They use most of their pins for interfaces to application hardware such as digital in/out (the latter often Pulse Width Modulation (PWM)-controllable), ADC/DACs (analog-to-digital and digital-to-analog converters), etc.